Postpartum Doula Services

 - The only thing that is not on the list is that doulas do not provide clinical care, so any health concerns of Mother and Baby should be brought to a primary caregiver

-Our postpartum doula services are available at a fee of $25/hour.
-There is no minimum number of hours that need to be purchased ahead of time, or a minimum number of hours per shift.
-Contact us anytime and we will do our best to accommodate you as soon as you need us.
+Postpartum doula services are available at a fee of $30/hour with a minimum of 2 hours per shift.
+There is no minimum number of hours that need to be purchased ahead of time.